 We also surveyed 500 IT leaders across the UK and US to get their thoughts.
 28% believe employees working on different devices is the most common contributing factor to data loss when employees work remotely.
 67% believe employees are more likely to leak data when working from a mobile device – and 68% believe remote working will make it harder to prevent leaks by email in the future.

 The solution?
 Intelligent DLP tools

-Intelligent data loss prevention (DLP) tools such as Egress Prevent use machine learning to analyze the behavior and sharing patterns of each individual user in an organization.
+Intelligent data loss prevention (DLP) tools such as Egress Prevent use machine learning to analyse the behaviour and sharing patterns of each individual user in an organisation.
 It works silently in the background, only popping up with a simple traffic-light system of risk when unusual behaviour is spotted.

 For example, if you ‘fat finger’ the wrong attachment or autocorrect in the wrong recipient, Prevent will prompt the sender to double-check those fields.
 Likewise if a phishing email has been received, Prevent will flag that this is not someone you usually communicate with.

 This technology helps businesses to offer employees a guardrail when sharing content via mobile.
 It doesn’t dent their productivity or make their mobile devices unusable – it simply monitors in the background and gives people a nudge when those easy-to-miss and context-driven mistakes occur.

 If you’d like to learn more about how intelligent DLP protects your business from fat fingers (and much more), we’ve got a dedicated information hub you can explore here.
 Or if you fancy giving Prevent a no-strings attached trial, we’ll be happy to set that up for you.